-Beyond Blindness provides a range of services to its members such as financial assistance, social support, advocacy, welfare and accommodation services.
+Beyond Blindness provides a range of services to its members such as financial assistance, social support, advocacy services.

 As a member of Beyond Blindness, you could be eligible for financial assistance for a range of situations.
 For more information, please go to our financial assistance page

 Transport to recreation activities run by the Social Centre at Cameron Ave, Gilles Plains and other venues can be provided to members who live within a 10km radius from the activity.

 Our vehicles are driven by volunteers, and subject to availability.
 We may also be able to assist with transport to:

 for further information on how Beyond Blindness can assist with your transport needs, please contact Visa Neelam on phone 8367 6088 or email us on email@example.com

 Beyond Blindness has a terrific team of volunteers and is always looking for suitable people to join our organisation.
 Drivers in particular are urgently needed to assist with transport for members.

 To become a volunteer driver go to the Volunteering page on this site, or contact Visa Neelam, our Operations Coordinator on ph 8367 6088 or email firstname.lastname@example.org

 Our social centre is located at 1 Cameron Avenue, Gilles Plains.